asleep-cult/typethon/README.md

 # expression, so it is inherently different from other statements
 # 3. The existing lambda syntax is so restrictive that the majority of reasonable
 # use cases are impossible without a function
-# 4. It doesn't even work for nested lambdas

 # 10. Match statements might become a complex expression.
 (They  will almost certainly
 # use else.)